jupiterbak/ayx-vs-code/README.md

 # Alteryx Tool Developer Extension

-A Visual Studio Code/ Ciursor extension designed to streamline the development process for creating custom tools in Alteryx Designer using Alteryx SDKs.
+A Visual Studio Code/ Cursor extension designed to streamline the development process for creating custom tools in Alteryx Designer using Alteryx SDKs.

 ## Features